-TAKE care to find out what the patient has swallowed, as, in cases of poisoning, an improper remedy is far worse than none at all.
+Take care to find out what the patient has swallowed, as, in cases of poisoning, an improper remedy is far worse than none at all.

-ACIDS.
+ACIDS,

-AS, SPIRIT OF SALTS, AQUA-FORTIS, SOLUTION OF CHLORIDE OF ZINC, &C.
+AS, SPIRIT OF SALTS, AQUA-FORTIS, &c.

-Give bi-carbonate of soda in water, chalk or whiting in water, or, if neither of these be at hand, soap suds.
+Give bi-carbonate of soda in water, chalk or whiting in water, or if neither of these be at hand, soap suds.